yochaigal/newschoolrevolution/_posts/2023-07-25-cairn-2e-playtest-update-1.md

 [![Alt text](/img/cairn/playtest-update-one-resized.png "Click to make bigger"){:height="100%" width="100%"}](/img/cairn/playtest-update-one-resized.png)

+## Summary

 A [few weeks ago](/_posts/2023-07-10-cairn-2e-playtest.md) I released the Player's Guide playtest, an 80+ page rulebook for the upcoming Cairn 2nd edition.
 Since that time, I've received a _flood_ of positive (and occasionally negative) feedback, including typos, questions about some of the new rules and procedures, play reports, and so on.

 This has all been _extremely_ helpful to say the least, and as such we are ready to release the first updated PDF, incorporating much of what we've learned from the community.
 Once again, [sign-up here](https://tinyurl.com/cairn2e-news) if you’d like to get notified about future releases, the Kickstarter, and so on.

-## The PDF
+## Get The PDF

 The URL is actually [the same](https://tinyurl.com/cairn-2e-player) as the old playtest!
 Have at it.

-## The Changes
+## Changes

 Here is an incomplete list of what to expect: